 - Play dumb

-To pretend to be ignorant or clueless
+To pretend to be ignorant or unaware of something

 - Burn the midnight oil